Tag Archives: Pete Hamill

 “The New York version of nostalgia is not simply about lost buildings or their presence in the youth of the individuals who lived with them.
 It involves an almost fatalistic acceptance of the permanent presence of loss.
 Nothing will ever stay the same.
 Tuesday turns into Wednesday and something valuable is behind you forever.
 An ‘is’ becomes a ‘was.’
 Whatever you have lost, you will not get it back: not that much-loved brother, not that ball club, not that splendid bar, not that place where you once went dancing with the person you later married.
 Irreversible change happens so often in New York that the experience affects the character itself.
 New York toughens its people against sentimentality by allowing the truer emotion of nostalgia.
 Sentimentality is always about a lie.
 Nostalgia is about real things gone.
 Nobody mourns a lie.”

-Not bad (and those of us who call Bethesda our home can certainly relate to the idea of a place being ruined by destruction in the name of “progress”).
+Not bad (and those of us who call Bethesda our home, can certainly relate to the idea of a place being ruined by destruction in the name of “progress”).
 And yet I am not sure what to make of it and of the misty-eyed Heraclitus of the Bowery who wrote it.
 This gorgeous paragraph expresses the universal particularized in the cauldron and intensifier of change that is New York City.
 He raises love of place to a high faith of loss without the possibility of resurrection, outside of memory.
 But is his idea of nostalgia fresh and new in a profound way?
 We all know loss.
 We all mourn at the “shallow graves” of the recent past now and forever just beyond reach.
 Just as all matter is really stable energy, all people and things are verbs posing as nouns—physical processes destined to play themselves out, destined to succumb to the second law of thermodynamics.
 Heraclitus writes that reality is change, and we have all experienced the tyranny of the arrow of time and the capriciousness of life.
 But so what?
 Why seems it so particular with thee?
 Perhaps it is as simple as the realization that nostalgia is a sensibility of someone who has lived a rich and memorable live, and that changes is always dicey, even though, as Parmenides holds, it is inevitable.
 A future that is different from the past already exists and we are merely walking a path to it and through it in Einstein’s “stubbornly persistent illusion” of the present moment.

 Is there a bigger idea here, like a view that human history, change, and progress is nothing more than the progress—the metastasis—of a Malthusian plague species?
 I don’t think so.
 It is all personal and proximate, didactic, and elegiac.
 After all, Hamill believes in and defends something like a Golden Age—the great window of opportunity and the parabolic curve called the postwar United States (again, particularized to New York), which was perfectly coterminous with Hamill’s career.
 And so we are left taking or leaving him on his own terms.

 Hamill also metes out glimpses of his worldview in Ric Burn’s 1997 documentary series, New York.
 At one point he observes there is no definitive novel about the city in the same way that any number of Dickens’ novels capture London at a certain point of its history.
 He attributes this to New York’s ever changing “daily-ness” and “a sense of surprise” and concludes that the closest thing to The Great New York City Novel is a local daily newspaper.
 Perhaps this is why so much of his work is observational or descriptive rather than prescriptive, although there always seems to be a moral.
-He sees the city as embodying an ineffable kinetic chaos and the reality that “something is going to happen between here and 57th street and you’d better be ready for it.”
+He sees the city as embodying an ineffable, kinetic chaos and the reality that “something is going to happen between here and 57th street and you’d better be ready for it.”
 He adds that “although [the city] insists on routine from a lot of its people, [it] knows that routine is a utopian goal.”
 Thus the experience of loss and change instills the expectation of new unexpected change.
 This is clearly realism, and he knows as well as anybody that in order to be vital, cities must also be dynamic.

 “Where I came from, the rules were relatively simple.
 Work.
 Put food on the table.
 Always pay your debts.
 Never cross a picket line.
 Don’t look for trouble, because in New York you can always find it.
 But don’t back off either.
 Make certain that the old and weak are never in danger.
 Vote the straight ticket.”
-Okay, so it isn’t as original as the Hemingway Code’s blend of stoicism and Epicureanism, but it’s pretty damned good and in some ways better (the drinking life he abandoned not withstanding).
-And nobody ever distilled the code better than Hamill.2

 I am not sure that Hamill realized that his staunch ethos may be gone for good.
 For although he refers to the “sustained purgatory” of New York after the 1960s, and loathed the predatory plutocratic wealth embodied by the super tall skyscrapers of the 21st century, he also wrote that “Somehow our luck held.
 We have lived long enough to see the city gather its will and energy and rise again, and its people playing by the old rules.”
 Hmm.

 Of course nobody is perfect and Hamill might have been too accepting of then Mayor Giuliani’s law and order crackdowns in the 1990s and the “Disneyfication” of Times Square that helped make the city safe for tourists and the highest bidders.
 By contrast, as Jimmy Breslin observed in a 60 Minutes segment in 1997, “The city dies unless it’s got some dirt and a little raciness.”
-Given a choice between the corporate overlords and the prostitutes who used to occupy the area, he told Leslie Stahl, “I’ll take the hookers.”
+Given a choice between the financial/corporate overlords and the prostitutes who used to occupy the area, he told Leslie Stahl, “I’ll take the hookers.”
 Hamil was well aware of his own contradictions and those of his fellow New Yorkers.

 There is something fresh about the no-nonsense, see-through-the-bullshit reporting of Hamill and Breslin, something both painfully and numbingly missing in the homogenized reporting of today’s corporate media.
 This is to say nothing of the vile propaganda and political entertainment that so many Americans mistake for news.
 Division is good for business, and when the purpose of the news is profit and manipulation, then the free press is more or less dead.